Jesse Biddle: Philadelphia Phillies

 The Philadelphia Phillies selected Biddle in the first round, with the 27th overall pick, of the 2010 Major League Baseball draft.
 Although he had committed to attend the University of Oregon, he agreed to a contract with the Phillies on June 10, with a signing bonus of $1.16 million.

 In his first season, he amassed a 3–1 win–loss record, 4.32 ERA, 41 strikeouts, and 9 walks in 33 1/3 innings pitched for the Gulf Coast League Phillies.
 He also pitched in three games for the Williamsport Crosscutters that year.
 In 2011, Biddle pitched for the Lakewood BlueClaws where he was 7–8 with a 2.98 ERA in 25 games (24 starts).
 That same year, Baseball America named Biddle the #2 prospect in the Phillies organization, and in 2012 Baseball America named Biddle the #1 prospect in the Phillies organization.
 He spent 2012 with the Clearwater Threshers where he posted a 10–6 record and 3.22 ERA in 26 starts.

 On April 22, 2013, with the Reading Fightin' Phils, Biddle posted 16 strikeouts in a game in Harrisburg against the Senators, breaking the previous record of 13 for his team.
 He spent the whole season with Reading, going 5–14 with a 3.64 ERA in 27 starts.
-He began 2014 with Clearwater, and after two games where he was 2–0 with a 0.90 ERA, he was promoted back to Reading and he finished the season there, compiling a 3–10 record and 5.03 ERA in 16 games started.
+He began 2014 with Clearwater, and after two games where he was 2–0 with a 0.90 ERA, he was promoted back to Reading.
+In May of 2014, Biddle was hit by hail during a storm and dealt with headaches as a side effect, forcing him to miss a start for precautionary reasons.
+It was later reported to have caused a concussion that Biddle struggled pitching with - in five starts following the incident, he had an 0-5 record and accrued a 9.82 ERA.
+Phillies management were uncertain about the severity of the head injury but shut him down for a "mental break" in June.
+He finished the season in Reading, compiling a 3–10 record and 5.03 ERA in 16 games started.

 Biddle began 2015 with Reading and on July 7, 2015, he was promoted to the Lehigh Valley IronPigs.
 The next day, he made his Lehigh Valley debut, giving up seven earned runs on five hits and six walks in 2 1/3 innings pitched.
 In 24 starts between the two teams, he was 9–6 with a 4.95 ERA and 1.66 WHIP.
 Following the 2015 season, Biddle underwent Tommy John surgery.